johannesbottcher/MDT-Quick-Manual/README.md

-# Masters-Doctoral-Thesis-Template
+# Masters-Doctoral-Thesis-Template -- unofficial usage guide

-A bit of information about the Masters-Doctoral-Thesis-Template (from now on called MDT), version 2.4.
+A bit of information about the Masters-Doctoral-Thesis-Template (from now on called MDT), version 2.4 (2016/11/22).
  This is no official guide.

 ## What is this template?

 MDT is a basic skeleton for writing a thesis document or scientific report.
-I predefines a few commands that some might consider useful.
+It predefines a few commands and environments that some might consider useful.

-## What do i need to know to use the template?
+## What do I need to know to use the template?

-You need to have a basic knowledge of LaTeX.
-The class is based on the standard LaTeX class `book`.
+MDT  basically just defines the layout of the document.
+You need to have a basic knowledge<sup>1</sup> of LaTeX to write your report.
+MDT  is based on the standard LaTeX class `book` and is therefore typeset in `twoside` mode.

-## Options of the class
+## MDT options

 - `consistentlayout`
 The template set the pages for abstract, declaration and others